Iceland’s Golden Circle

 Geysir, Thingvellir & Gullfoss - Iceland's trio of natural wonders

 The most popular touring route in Iceland is the Golden Circle and features some of the best known highlights of this fascinating country.
 They are all located in the South West region and are close enough to each other that you can visit them all in an easy-going day trip.
-Drive yourself or join a guided tour by coach or even superjeep excursion for added excitement.
+Drive yourself or join a guided tour by superjeep excursion for added excitement.
 Stop to marvel at the ancient assembly site and tectonic beauty spot of Thingvellir, the double-tiered cascade of Gullfoss and the geothermal hotspot of Geysir with bubbling pools and erupting plumes of water.

 Thingvellir National Park

 A national park of geological and natural wonders, Thingvellir marks the rift between the North American and Eurasian tectonic plates, allowing visitors to walk, or even snorkel, between them.
 A UNESCO World Heritage site it is also of great historical significance – in AD 874 the first parliament, Althing, was formed, making the area a social and political centre.
 For the centuries that followed the ancient assembly would gather to make the laws of the land and settle disputes between rival chieftains.
 Now its an excellent place for birds and wildflowers.

 Geysir Geothermal Area

 An area of high geothermal activity, Geysir’s erupting plumes of water have given its name to other waterspouts around the world.
 The highlight for most visitors is the powerful Strokkur, which regularly erupts to around 30m in height.
 With walking trails weaving between hot pools, steam vents, bubbling mud and trickling streams, the water may look inviting but beware, it scalds!